jasonmccreary/laravel-additions/README.md

 </p>

 # Additions for Laravel
 This package contains "additions" to Laravel I have used within my Laravel applications over the years.
-All of them are aimed to improve the developer experience and code readability.
+All aim to improve the developer experience and code readability.
 Many of these additions have been attempted in the Laravel framework, but not yet merged.

 ## Requirements